Ek Chhotisi Love Story: Plot

 A boy has been spying on a beautiful older woman who lives in an adjacent apartment complex.
 Using a telescope, he watches her every night performing mundane tasks.
 To get closer to her, he visits her at her workplace to repair cassettes.
 He also calls her anonymously to hear her voice.

 He learns there is a problem with the milk deliveries for her apartment complex, so he takes the delivery job to be closer to her.
 One night he sees her return home after breaking up with her latest boyfriend, spilling a bottle of milk, and then weeping over another failed relationship.
 Later, he asks his grandmother, "Why do people cry?".
 After getting frustrated because of getting fired from the job and breaking up, she has a confrontation with the boy who follows her and admits that he has been visiting her just to see her, that he saw her crying, and that he's been watching her.
 That night, she arranges her bed so that the boy can see her with another boyfriend.
 When they are in bed, she tells him that they're being watched by someone across the way.
 The boyfriend rushes down to the street, calls out to him who comes downstairs, and then punches him in the face for peeping.

-The next day, while delivering milk, the boy admits that he loves her and that he expects nothing in return.
-Overwhelmed by his feelings, he rushes up to the roof of the building, and then returns to her apartment and asks her for a date—and she accepts.
+The next day, while delivering milk, the boy admitted that he loves her and that he expects nothing in return.
+Overwhelmed by his feelings, he rushes up to the roof of the building and then returns to her apartment and asks her for a date—and she accepts.
 During their date at a cafe, she learns that the boy has been watching her for a year and that he stole letters mailed to her by her boyfriend.
 At first, she's upset, but then she dismisses it.
 In response to his earlier declaration of love, she tells him that love doesn't exist—only sex.
 She shows him how to caress her hands the way lovers do.